 Self-Relations Supervision with Stephen Gilligan

-For the 18th year, Skyote Mountain hosts a supervision group with Stephen Gilligan.
+For the 20th year, Skyote Mountain hosts a supervision group with Stephen Gilligan.
 This 3 1/2 day intensive community inspires breakthroughs at both personal and professional levels.
-We will generate together a safe ritual space in which to explore both the technical and personal aspects of Self-Relations and hypnotic work.
-Steve will teach Self-relations psychotherapy through lecture, demonstration, small-group exercises and therapy work in the center of the group.
+Together we generate a safe ritual space in which to explore the technical and personal aspects of Self-Relations and trance work.
+Steve will teach Self-relations therapy through lecture, demonstration, small-group exercises, and sessions in the center of the group.

-Participants may do personal work, invite clients for a consultation session, or set up a role-playing experience.
-In each case, a therapist, a client, and Steve Gilligan join together as a team to support the work of the client.
-We especially focus on entering the “living” relational field that allows therapists and clients to work together in a parallel process linked by experiential-somatic-cognitive conversations for change.
+Participants generally do personal work, though occasionally they invite clients for a consultation session.
+In each case, one or two coaches, a client, and Steve Gilligan join together as a team to support the work of the client.
+We especially focus on entering the “living” relational field that allows therapists/coaches and clients to work together in an experiential-somatic-cognitive conversation for change.
 Everyone has a chance to work, with some in the center of the circle, and others more privately within groups of three.
-Self-Relations supervision groups are legendary in their capacity to nurture and awaken your soul into action.
+These supervision groups are legendary in their capacity to nurture and awaken your soul into action.
 Teachings are appropriate for healthcare professionals as well as the general public.
 Healthcare professionals will be able to incorporate the tools and practices offered in this program to support clients or patients.

 Poetry, Play, and Pantry

 Expect poetry and music and dancing.
 Bring your drum or other musical instruments if you have them.
 Healthy meals and snacks are provided (organic whenever possible, with fresh produce from the local farmer’s market).
-We will all share some cooking and clean-up duties, but these should be fairly light and non-intrusive, and provide a good opportunity to get to know each other.
-If you let us know in advance, we will try to respond to special dietary needs.
+We will all share some cooking and clean-up duties, but these are fairly light and non-intrusive, and provide an opportunity to connect with each other outside the sessions.
+Please let us know any dietary needs in advance so we can respond to them as best we can.